• Skip to primary navigation

 three completed clear glue and watercolor art hears sit next to a bottle of clear glue and a container of liquid watercolors.

-How long do these take to dry?
+How long does clear glue and watercolor art take to dry?

 I would plan on letting your paper dry overnight before touching and using it.